 6.6 The parties shall otherwise comply with the GST Law.
 We do not provide you with tax advice and you should consult your own tax advisor.

 7. Term and termination

 Come & GO

-7.1 Subject to earlier termination, as provided below, the Contract is for the Initial Service Term, and will be automatically renewed for additional period(s) of the same duration as the Initial Service Term (“Renewal Term”) (together, the “Term”), unless either party requests termination at least thirty (30) days prior to the end of the Renewal Term.
+7.1 Subject to earlier termination, as provided below, the Contract is for the Initial Service Term, and will be automatically renewed for additional period(s) of the same duration as the Initial Service Term (“Renewal Term”) (together, the “Term”), unless and until either party provides the other party with at least thirty (30) days’ notice to terminate the Contract, such notice not to expire at any time other than the end of a Renewal Term, in which case the Contract shall end at the end of the relevant Renewal Term.

-7.2 In addition to any other remedies a party may have, either we or you may also terminate the Contract upon thirty (30) days’ notice (we may terminate without notice in the case of non-payment by you), if the other party materially breaches any of these Customer Terms.
+7.2 In addition to any other remedies a party may have, either we or you may also terminate the Contract upon thirty (30) days’ notice if the other party materially breaches any of these Customer Terms and that party fails to remedy the breach within 14 days of that party being notified in writing to do so.
+We may terminate the Contract immediately and without notice in the case of non-payment by you.
+Either party may terminate the Contract immediately if the other party ceases to operate, declares bankruptcy, or becomes insolvent or otherwise unable to meet its financial obligations.
 Notwithstanding the foregoing, you must pay at least the amount due for the Services up to and including the last day of the Initial Service Term.
-Upon any termination, we may, but are not obligated to, delete stored Customer Data.
+Upon any termination, we may, but are not obligated to (unless required by applicable laws, including Privacy Laws), delete stored Customer Data.
 All parts of these Customer Terms, which by their nature should survive termination, will survive termination, including accrued rights to payment, confidentiality obligations, warranty disclaimers and limitations of liability.

 8. Information, general exclusions and operation of laws